Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Rate of convergence with respect to : Proofs of Theorem and Corollary Proofs of Theorem 1.1 and Corollary 1.2

-Making use of the previously introduced notation, we continue by proving Corollary \ref{Corollary unbounded}.
-Since we will mainly argue as done before with some minor changes (which do not affect any decaying rates but only constants), we omit some of the details. \begin{proof}[Proof of Corollary \ref{Corollary unbounded}]
+\rev We will mainly argue as done in the proof of \cref{main theorem} with some minor changes which do not affect any decay rates but only constants.
+Hence, the steps of the proof below roughly coincide with the ones of \cref{main theorem}; a few parts of the proof of the theorem are simply summarized into a single step.
+We use the notation introduced in the last section. \revv